metafizzy/infinite-scroll/README.md

 ## WordPress plugin

-The Infinite Scroll WordPress plugin is being moved to another repo.
+The Infinite Scroll WordPress plugin will be in development in a separate repo.

 ---